 - Make the peanut butter mousse

-- 3. Place the softened cream cheese, peanut butter, and sugar in the bowl of a stand electric mixer fitted with a paddle.
+- 3. Place the softened cream cheese, peanut butter, and sugar in the bowl of a standing mixer fitted with a paddle.
 Beat on medium for 1 minute until combined.
 Stop and scrape down the sides of the bowl and the paddle.
 Beat on medium-high until very soft, about 1 minute.
 Transfer to another bowl and set aside.

 - 4. Place the heavy cream and vanilla in a clean mixer bowl and attach a balloon whip.
 Whisk on high until stiff peaks form, about 1 1/2 minutes.
 Use a rubber spatula to fold the whipped cream into the peanut butter mixture until thoroughly incorporated, then fold in the chocolate mini morsels.